SUMaC Student Working on Project

 Advanced Mathematics

 Explore mathematics beyond the scope of what is typically taught in the classroom.
-SUMaC is for students who have an exceptional interest in mathematics, and who are prepared for study of abstract algebra and number theory, or algebraic topology.
+SUMaC is for students who have an exceptional interest in mathematics, and who are prepared to study abstract algebra and number theory or algebraic topology.

 Academic Enrichment